Inverse SRB measures for endomorphisms on surfaces: Other tools: F lner sequences, Yomdin Theory

 and we denote by $(\mathcal{w}_q^n)_n$ the associated $\Hat{F}^{-1}$ additive cocycle given by

-\begin{lema} Given $q \in \nn$, there exist $\epsilon_q>0$ and $B_q>0$ such that for any strongly $\epsilon_q$-bounded curve $\sigma:[-1,1]\to \TT^2$, for any $x \in \sigma$, any $\omega \in \Sigma$ and any $n \in \nn$ there exist a family $\Theta_{q,n}^\omega$ of affine maps of $[-1,1]$ such that \begin{itemize} \item $B^{\Hat{F}^{-1}}_{\omega}(x, \epsilon,n) \subset \bigcup\limits_{\theta \in \Theta_{q,n}^\omega} \Hat{\sigma}_\omega \circ \theta$; \item $\sigma \circ \theta$ is strongly $(\omega,n,\epsilon_q)$-bounded (with respect to $f$) for any $\theta \in \Theta_{q,n}^\omega$; \item $\#\Theta_{q,n}^\omega \le B_q C_r^{n/q}\exp{\left(\frac{\mathcal{w}_q^n(\Hat{x}_\omega,v_x)}{r-1}\right)}$, where $\Hat{x}_\omega = \Xi(x,\omega)$ is the unique point in $\pi_{Sol}^{-1}(x)\cap \Hat{\sigma}_\omega$ and $C_r$ is the constant given by the Reparametrization Lemma. \end{itemize} \end{lema}
+\begin{lema} Given $q \in \nn$, there exist $\epsilon_q>0$ and $B_q>0$ such that for any strongly $\epsilon_q$-bounded curve $\sigma:[-1,1]\to \TT^2$, for any $x \in \sigma$, any $\omega \in \Sigma$ and any $n \in \nn$ there exist a family $\Theta_{q,n}^\omega$ of affine maps of $[-1,1]$ such that \begin{itemize} \item $B^{\Hat{F}^{-1}}_{\omega}(x, \epsilon,n) \subset \bigcup\limits_{\theta \in \Theta_{q,n}^\omega} \Hat{\sigma}_\omega \circ \theta$; \item $\sigma \circ \theta$ is strongly $(\omega,n,\epsilon_q)$-bounded (with respect to $f$) for any $\theta \in \Theta_{q,n}^\omega$; \item $\#\Theta_{q,n}^\omega \le B_q C_r^{n/q}\exp{\left(\frac{\mathcal{w}_q^n(\Hat{x}_\omega,v_x)}{r-1}\right)}$, where $\Hat{x}_\omega = \Xi(x,\omega)$ is the unique point in $\pi_{f}^{-1}(x)\cap \Hat{\sigma}_\omega$ and $C_r$ is the constant given by the Reparametrization Lemma. \end{itemize} \end{lema}

-For the ideas behind Lemmas \ref{lema red reparametrizations}, \ref{lema rep of dynamical balls} and Corollary \ref{corol local reparam} we refer to \cite{burguet2024srb} (respectively Lemmas 6, 8 and Corollary 3), we remark that there is no major difference in the argument required for the endomorphism case but to consider inverse branches as made in the Reparametrization Lemma.
+For the ideas behind Lemma \ref{lema rep of dynamical balls} and Corollary \ref{corol local reparam} we refer to \cite{burguet2024srb} (respectively Lemma 8 and Corollary 3), we remark that there is no major difference in the argument required for the endomorphism case but to consider inverse branches as we did in the Reparametrization Lemma.